-It’s on the top of the list for me, as far as do-it-all, one-board-quiver boards out there go.
+The Standard is on the top of the list for me, as far as do-it-all, one-board-quiver boards out there go.
 As well as performing really well across all the categories I test for, it's also just got that X factor that's hard to describe.

 More Info, Current Prices and Where to Buy Online